 The Chief Financial Officer shall review and approve all contracts.
-The review shall consist of the district's Contract Review Checklist and any other requirements specific to the contract and/or federal grants.
+The review shall consist of the

 The final approval authority for contracts shall be the Superintendent, unless the contract is over \$25,000, then the final approval authority shall be the Board of Trustees through approval at a regularly scheduled board meeting.